Cluster configuration¶

 Keeping agent configuration synchronized in a cluster¶

-When multiple agents have been configured as part of a cluster, it is usually desirable to keep their configurations synchronised.
-Instead of making the same change seperately on each agent, ThinLinc ships with the tool tl-rsync-all to ensure that configuration changes can be synchronised easily across all agents in a cluster.
-See Commands on the ThinLinc Server for more information on how to use this tool.
+When multiple agents have been configured as part of a cluster, it is usually desirable to keep their configurations synchronized.
+Instead of making the same change separately on each agent, ThinLinc ships with the tool tl-rsync-all to ensure that configuration changes can be synchronized easily across all agents in a cluster.
+See Commands on the ThinLinc server for more information on how to use this tool.

-An example of how one might implement such a system is to configure the master server as an agent which only accepts sessions for a single administrative user.
-The steps to do this are as follows:
+An example of how one might implement such a system is to configure the master server as an agent which only accepts sessions for a single administrative user:

 Configure the master as an agent too.
 On a ThinLinc master, the vsmagent service should already have been installed during the ThinLinc installation process; make sure that this service is running.